 Note that you will only need the Instacure if you are smoking these sausages.

 If you are looking for other ideas for homemade sausages, with venison or whatever, I have an entire page of homemade sausage recipes here.
-And here’s a more a general tutorial on how to cook venison.
+I have detailed instructions for how to make sausage here, and here’s a more a general tutorial on how to cook venison.

 Venison Sausage with Sage